python-pillow/Pillow/winbuild/build.rst

 ---------------

-Once the dependencies are built, run `python build.py --clean` to build and install Pillow in virtualenvs for each python build. `build.py --dist` will build Windows installers instead of installing into virtualenvs.
+Once the dependencies are built, run `python build.py --clean` to build and install Pillow in virtualenvs for each Python build. `build.py --wheel` will build wheels instead of installing into virtualenvs.

 UNDONE -- suppressed output, what about failures.